 STUDENTS MUST WAIT 90 DAYS (3 MONTHS) BEFORE RETAKING THE SAME DSST EXAM.

 Troy University accepts a variety of CLEP exams.
 Students must meet the required score in effect as of the date of the exam.
-CLEP Exams cannot be taken, or credit given, for a course in which a student has previously enrolled and attended.
-In the case of a CLEP exam where multiple courses could be awarded, prior enrollment in any one or more of those courses would nullify the opportunity to take that exam.
+CLEP Exams cannot be taken, or credit given, for a course in which credit has already been successfully completed.
 For additional information, please contact the campus coordinator of testing or campus Records Office.

 Students must meet the required score in effect as of the date of the exam.